A trust layer company will become more valuable than any single agent application company by 2031.

 Why I believe it

-Verisign (invisible DNS registries) is worth ~$24B.
-Cloudflare ~$75B — more than most sites it protects, and more than double its value a year earlier.
-CrowdStrike ~$100B.
-Palo Alto Networks ~$130B.
-(All figures as of April 2026, via public market data.)
+Verisign (invisible DNS registries) is worth tens of billions of dollars.
+Cloudflare is worth more than most of the sites it protects, well above its value a year earlier.
+CrowdStrike is worth well over $100 billion.
+Palo Alto Networks is worth more than most of the companies whose networks it secures.
 Trust infrastructure captures durable value because trust is non-optional at enterprise scale.
 The current trust gap for agents is enormous — no standardised verification, attestation, or identity.
 The company that solves it will be worth more than the companies that build on it.

 Editorial note